June 18, 1950 - April 5, 2025

 A woman of quiet faith, Linda served in her church through music and hospitality and valued a life centered on love, family, and service.
 Her integrity, kindness, and practicality left a lasting impression on everyone who knew her.

-True to Linda’s love of family gatherings, her family invites you to join them for a Celebration of Life on May 17 at 11:00 a.m., with a luncheon to follow, at Groveland Congregational Church (4 King Street, Groveland, MA 08134) to honor her memory.
-Please respond via the RSVP link on Amy’s website (https://amypelkey.com/linda) so the family can get an accurate head count.
+True to Linda’s love of family gatherings, her family held a Celebration of Life on May 17 at 11:00 a.m., with a luncheon that followed, at Groveland Congregational Church (4 King Street, Groveland, MA 08134) to honor her memory.
+Family and friends traveled from as far away as Colorado, Georgie, Florida, New Jersey, and Maine, as well as Vancouver and Pennsylvania via Zoom.

 In lieu of flowers, the family invites donations in Linda’s memory to be put toward two meaningful initiatives: